wellis321/contracts/DEPLOYMENT.md

 1. Log in to Hostinger control panel
 2. Navigate to phpMyAdmin
-3. Create a new database (note the database name, username, and password)
+3. **Select your existing database** (e.g., `u248320297_care_contracts`)
+   - Hostinger databases often have names like `u[number]_database_name`
+   - The database name doesn't matter - the SQL file doesn't reference it
 4. Import the schema:
-   - Select your database
+   - Make sure your database is selected in the left sidebar
-   - Click "Import" tab
+   - Click the **"Import"** tab at the top
+   - Click **"Choose File"** button
-   - Choose `sql/schema.sql`
+   - Navigate to and select: `sql/schema.sql` from your project
+   - Leave all other settings as default
-   - Click "Go"
+   - Click **"Go"** at the bottom
+   - Wait for the import to complete (you should see a success message)

+**Note:** The `schema.sql` file has database name references commented out, so it will work with any database name.
+You don't need to modify the SQL file.

 ### 2. File Upload